St3llarSat1-Boira/.github/profile/README.md

 ## What You'll Find in Our Repository

-In this public repository, you can expect to find a wide range of resources and materials related to our CubeSat project, including:

-- **Project Documentation**: Detailed information about our CubeSat mission, including design, mission objectives, and its scientific instruments.
-- **Software and Code**: Open-source code, scripts, and software tools developed for CubeSat systems and experiments.
+In the near future, our intention is to progressively enhance the accessibility of this repository by officially incorporating comprehensive project documentation and software/code.
+However, in its current state, you will discover the following categories of content:

 - **Educational Materials**: Resources designed to educate and inspire, including guides, tutorials, and outreach materials.
-- **Media Gallery**: Photos, videos, and media assets showcasing our team's activities and achievements throughout our learning experience.
+- **News & Media Gallery**: Photos, videos, and news showcasing our team's activities and achievements throughout our learning experience..
+- **Dissemination**: Posters and articles used at conferences/journals as well as **MISE** technical reports and thesis.

 ## Join the Journey